 iii.
 Secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.

-So if you do not enjoy any of the privileges mentioned here, it is your right and responsibility to speak out!
+If you do not enjoy any of the abovementioned privileges, it is your right and responsibility to speak out!

-With this in mind, let us have a look at the role we as humans excersize in the natural world.
+With this in mind, let us have a look at the role we as humans play in the natural world.
 As all living and non-living things are in some way dependent on one another for survival, it is important to respect the environment as a whole.
 For example, a bicycle is (just like the environment) made up of different parts.
 It has a seat, frame, handles, brakes and pedals.
 But all of these would be of little use unless it also has a chain!
-There is a functional (or dynamic) relationship between the parts of the bicycle in order for it to function properly.
-All its parts are all linked to one another in some way or the other.
+There is a functional (or dynamic) relationship between the parts of the bicycle in order to make it do what it was designed for.
+They are all linked to one another in some way or other.
 In the same way the environment consists of many elements and many forms of life which depend on one another to function properly.
+Plants cannot grow without soil, and animals cannot live without vegetation.
 This whole co-existence between living things and non-living things is exemplified in the concept of the ecosystem.
 If we wish to continue living as part of this system, we need to realize our place in the system and take up our responsibility.
-(Supporting article M).
 Like the chain of the bicycle, we are just another link in the web of living organisms and non-living things on earth.
-The rivers, the trees, animals, birds, soil, air – everything around us, form part of our existence and therefore should be respected.
-But over the past centuries, by means of various inventions, we as humans have increasingly detached ourselves from our natural environment (Supporting article J).
+The rivers, the trees, animals, birds, soil, air – everything around us, forms part of our existence and should therefore be respected.
+But by means of various inventions, we as humans seem to have increasingly detached ourselves from our natural environment over the past centuries.

 The ideal state of the environment is what we call, “a condition of dynamic equilibrium”.
 This is when all the parts of the ecosystem co-exist in perfect harmony.
-In nature no single element of the ecosystem can afford to behave at the expense of the other elements.
-For example if an elephant population completely destroys the vegetation of their habitat, their numbers will start to fall due to starvation and as a result, ecosystem balance would return.
+No element of the Eco-system can afford to behave at the expense of the other elements.
+Nature strives to maintain this balance.
+A heard of springbuck would for example move on from a grazing area once the vegetation becomes sparse.
+This will give the land opportunity to recover.

 “The senior citizens of the 1990’s have indeed witnessed tremendous change.
 Most of them grew up in rural areas or in small towns.
 They have lived in the pre-spaceship times; before the age of the computers and some of them can recall the day the first automobile came racing down the main street of their town at 20 miles per hour.

-In supporting article K you can read about the severity of natural resources deterioration on a global scale.
-We need to realise from the outset that things will get worse at an ever increasing rate, unless we prioritise environmental issues in our decisions and behaviour (Supporting article S).
-So how did this scale of deterioration come about?
-Fact is, we have impacted the earth ever since our existence on it.
-In the beginning, men were hunters and gatherers.
-Their impact on the environment was very small and resources were so to speak “unlimited”.
-Population density was low and our only source of energy was our muscle power.
-Soon we learned how to make spears and other types of weapons.
+How did it happen that the environment has deteriorated to its present state?
+Fact is, ever since the existence of humankind on earth, there has been an impact on the earth.
+Many years ago, when men were hunters and gatherers, their impact on the environment was very small and resources were so to speak “unlimited”.
+Population density was low and their only source of energy was their muscle power.
+Soon they learned how to make spears and other types of weapons.
 Methods for mass-slaughter were developed like fires, which would force animals over cliffs or into ambushes.
-Still, because of the sparse distribution of the groups of people their impact on the environment was minimal.
-If one area was depleted they simply moved on to another.
-(Consider the Thongo People of Kosi Bay in supporting article A).
+Still, because of the sparse distribution of these groups of people their impact on the environment was minimal.
+If one area was depleted of resources, they simply moved on to another.

-Later, for the sake of convenience and progress, they began to burn down forests to create space for agriculture.
-The effect on the environment became noticeable.
-It was at this stage when our forefathers, or should I say ‘we’, began to compete for gain of green land for the use of cattle farming.
+However, for the sake of convenience and in an effort to increase living standards people began to burn down forests to create space for agriculture, the effect on the environment became noticeable.
+It was at this stage when our forefathers, began to compete for green land for the purpose of cattle farming.
 It now became possible for a single man to produce for far more than his own immediate family needs.
-This paved the way for specialised careers and people joined together to develop cities.
+This paved the way for specialized careers and people joined together to develop cities.

-With the invention of the plough, stronger animals replaced the weaker strength of humans and so the Agricultural revolution began.
+With the invention of the plow, stronger animals replaced the weaker strength of humans and so the Agricultural revolution began.
 Irrigation systems and the making of terraces against steep hills further advanced farm production.
-So a major shift occurred in the relationship between man and nature.
-It has resulted in overgrazing and the deterioration of grasslands, which in turn led to the erosion of soil which further led to even more pressure on the remaining grasslands.
+In this way a major shift occurred in the relationship between humans and nature.
+As result the land has been overgrazed and this in turn caused erosion of soil which further led to even more pressure on the remaining grasslands to remain productive.

-However an even more dramatic change occurred in the 1700 and 1800’s during the Industrial Revolution (Supporting Article I).
-Enormous amounts of energy came to our disposal through the utilisation of fossil fuel (Supporting Article U).
+An even more dramatic change occurred in the 1700 and 1800’s during the Industrial Revolution.
+Enormous amounts of energy came to the disposal of humans through the utilization of fossil fuel.
 We found out how to tap energy from the sun that was absorbed in coal deposits millions of years ago.
 This was accompanied by a rapid increase in technology and science.
 Life-expectation increased, resulting in a huge population explosion.